alexjoverm/typescript-library-starter/README.md

 ### Git Hooks

 By default, there are 2 disabled git hooks.
-You can enable them by running `node tools/init-hooks` (which uses [husky](https://github.com/typicode/husky)).
+They're set up when you run the `node tools/semantic-release-prepare` script, by using [husky](https://github.com/typicode/husky).
 They make sure:
  - You follow a [conventional commit message](https://github.com/conventional-changelog/conventional-changelog)
  - Your build is not gonna fail in [Travis](https://travis-ci.org) (or your CI server), since it's runned locally before `git push`